 Often, cystitis related to stress.
 However, dehydration and poor diet can aggravate the problem.
 Remove anxiety triggers, encourage hydration, and consider a change of diet.
 Wet food with high water content eases bladder issues in cats.

-According to Pet Health Network, feline cystitis will typically clear itself up in around a week.
+According to Pet Health Network, feline cystitis will clear itself up in around a week.
 This is a week of severe pain for your pet, though.

 Swollen Anal Glands in Cats